-• V: Press the V key on our keyboard to enable the Selection tool.
+• V: Press the V key on your keyboard to enable the Selection tool.

-Panning u
+Panning 😃

 The Pan tool repositions your composite within the viewer, without altering the contents.
-When the viewer is zoomed in so the entire composite is not visible, you can use the Pan tool to shift the visible portion and view any area of your composite.
+When the viewer is zoomed in so only part of the composite is visible, you can use the Pan tool to shift the visible portion and view any area of your composite.